Medical SEO: Improve Your Healthcare Website’s Rankings

 • Trustworthiness: The credibility that the author has to create this main content and the trustworthiness of the site (trust signals include websites that are SSL secure, malware-free, no sneaky or deceptive pages).

-Essentially E-A-T can be boiled down to your content creators being accredited and trustworthy enough to write content that they have significant expertise on, for a website that is equally trustworthy and authoritative in comparison to other related websites.
+Essentially E-E-A-T can be boiled down to your content creators being accredited and trustworthy enough to write content that they have significant expertise on, for a website that is equally trustworthy and authoritative in comparison to other related websites.

 If you’re wondering how this concept ties directly into medical SEO, here is a quote from Google’s Search Quality Evaluation Guidelines: